 Family ski holidays are what memories are made of... so to help you preserve those precious memories we asked the team at GoPro for their tips on how to capture some sweet GoPro photos and videos for the family album!

 Don't have a GoPro?
-You can grab one of the new Hero7 Black, Silver or White cameras plus a whole lot of accessories right on the mountain at the Cardrona Mountain Shop!
+You can grab one of the latest cameras plus a whole lot of accessories right on the mountain at the Cardrona Mountain Shop!

 Begin with a basic setting

 As a start, set your camera to 1440p resolution at 50 frames per second (fps).
 This will give you great quality footage with the ability for slow-motion playback.
 This will capture you coming down the slopes at pace, as well as those slower action shots, like frolicking in fresh powder!